Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by the Advanced Research Projects Agency-Energy (ARPA-E), U.S. Department of Energy, under Grant Number DE-AR0001209.
-The authors thank Bryan Horn for conducting some experiments, and Suraj Yerramilli for helpful discussions.
+The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.
+The authors thank Bryan L. Horn for assistance in experiments, Alexandru B. Georgescu for providing materials science insights, and Suraj Yerramilli for helpful discussions.